We Do Not Part: Lists and accolades

 Many English-language publications in the west highly anticipated the release of We Do Not Part, as it marked Han's first English translation since her awarding of the 2024 Nobel Prize in Literature.
 Book Riot predicted that the Nobel Prize would instantly make Han's next book—We Do Not Part in this case—one of the biggest books of 2025.

 The New York Times, the South China Morning Post, Elle, and many other publications placed the novel on their recommended reading lists for 2025.
 Fashion Journal and Scary Mommy called it one of the most anticipated, exciting book releases in 2025.
 The Korea Times mentioned it in their list of books comprising the "wave of Korean literature" to hit English-language markets in 2025.
+The novel won the 2025 National Book Critics Circle Award for Fiction.